-Synchronous Online Laboratory Experiences
+Laboratory Experiences

-Synchronous, online laboratory experiences occur for 1-2 hours, on a weekly basis throughout the term.
+A variety of asynchronous and synchronous lab experiences occur during the course.
+The synchronous lab experiences last 1-2 hours.
 Students are scheduled and required to be present for the laboratories during daytime, weekday hours.
 Students must have a desktop or laptop computer with a webcam and audio capability for the laboratory experiences.